Radbuglet/autoken/README.md

 #### Potential Borrows

-You may occasionally see fallible borrow methods which take in a [`PotentialMutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialMutableBorrow.html) or [`PotentialImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialImmutableBorrow.html) "loaner" guard.
+You may occasionally stumble across a fallible borrow method in your local AuToken-integrate crate which takes in a [`PotentialMutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialMutableBorrow.html) or [`PotentialImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialImmutableBorrow.html)
+"loaner" guard.
 The reason for these guards is somewhat similar to why we need loaner guards for other conditionally created borrows with the added caveat that, because these borrow guards are being used with a fallible borrow method, it is assumed that the aliasing with an existing borrow can be handled gracefully at runtime.
 Because of this assumption, `PotentialMutableBorrows` do not emit a warning if another confounding borrow guard is already in scope.

 ```rust
 let my_cell = MyCell::new(1u32);